-You might be pondering about what to bring with you, when getting your hospital bag for twins ready.
+You might be thinking about what to bring with you when getting your hospital bag for twins ready.
 We’ve made a list of what other mothers of twins have chosen to take with them to the hospital.
 You can pick and choose from it – you probably won’t be needing everything from the “hospital bag for twins” list.
 You can make do with less if you’re comfortable wearing hospital clothes and using their amenities.
+Also, remember to bring your twin birth plan if you’ve prioritized making one.

 – Pajama pants, maternity pants or yoga pants.
 If you’ve had a vaginal birth you’ll be wearing large pads after the delivery and might prefer to wear loose pants.